 St Lucia has a balmy, sub-tropical climate.
 Dry season is from December to June and wet season from July to November when showers are likely - although no rain lasts long here.
 Hurricane season is from June to October.

-Striking natural landscapes provide the perfect backdrop to your dream holiday in this Caribbean heaven.
+Striking natural landscapes provide the perfect backdrop to your dream holiday in this picturesque island.
 Fringed by largely unspoilt beaches, St Lucia, often touted as one of the world’s most romantic destinations, is scattered with sprawling banana, cocoa, coconut and mango plantations which are nestled in thousands of acres of pristine rainforest.
-The island has long been a popular destination for both weddings and honeymoons with a number of romantic hideaways dotting its golden shores.
+The island has long been a popular destination for both weddings and honeymoons, with a number of romantic hideaways dotting its golden shores.

 The vibrant capital city of Castries, which was founded by the French and later used by the British as a naval port, sits by a deep sheltered harbour on the island’s west coast.
 The city is best viewed from the summit of Morne Fortune, or the ‘Hill of Good Luck’, once a key battle ground and the site of a fort built by both the French and British.
 At the heart of the city and its culture is the bustling Castries Central Market where the stalls creak under the weight of the island’s exotic produce.

-Although it may seem an island that only caters for couples seeking secluded shores there is a lot more to St Lucia than meets the eye. . . there is adventure and culture to be sought too.
-From yachting and windsurfing to forest canopy zipline challenges and 4WD buggy and cycling tours there is much to entertain those wishing to try something a bit little different on their St Lucia escape.
-Seek out the world renowned St Lucian cuisine, a delectable blend derived from the island’s various cultures, at a rambling plantation or beachside shack and enjoy hospitality the Caribbean way.
+Although it may seem an island that only caters for couples seeking secluded shores, there is a lot more to St Lucia than meets the eye.
+There is adventure and culture to be sought too.
+From yachting and windsurfing to forest canopy zipline challenges and 4WD buggy and cycling tours, there is much to entertain those wishing to try something a bit little different.
+Seek out the world-renowned St Lucian cuisine, a delectable blend derived from the island’s various cultures, at a rambling plantation or beachside shack and enjoy hospitality the Caribbean way.